-October 31, Monday: 60% point of the term that federal financial aid has been earned if a student officially withdraws from SMU; prior to this date a partial calculated return to federal programs will be required.
+October 28, Monday: 60 percent point of the term that federal financial aid has been earned if a student officially withdraws from SMU; prior to this date, a partial calculated return to federal programs will be required.

-October 31-November 18, Monday-Friday: Enrollment for spring 2012 continuing students for all undergraduates and for graduates in Dedman and Meadows.
+November 4-22, Monday-Friday: Enrollment for spring 2014 continuing students for all undergraduates and for graduates in Dedman College, Lyle and Meadows.